Sergei Brylin: Playing career

 Brylin made his NHL debut on February 17, 1995, and scored his first NHL goal on February 27.
-A versatile, defensive forward capable of playing all three forward positions, Brylin won three Stanley Cups with the New Jersey Devils in 1995, 2000 and 2003.
+Brylin won three Stanley Cups with the New Jersey Devils in 1995, 2000 and 2003.
 He is one of five Devils who have played for all three of their championship teams, the only others being Martin Brodeur, Scott Niedermayer, Scott Stevens and Ken Daneyko.

 On July 1, 2008, the Devils turned down the option to have Brylin return for another year.
 Ten days later, he signed with SKA Saint Petersburg of the Kontinental Hockey League (KHL).
 After hopes of returning to the Devils for one more season faded, Brylin signed with Metallurg Novokuznetsk for the 2011–12 KHL season.
+In 2023, Brylin was inducted as the second member of the New Jersey Devils Ring of Honor.

 Coaching career

 Brylin was an assistant coach and associate coach for the Albany Devils (2012–2017), Binghamton Devils (2017–2021) and Utica Comets (2021–2022), the American Hockey League (AHL) affiliates of the New Jersey Devils.
 In August 2022, he was named an assistant coach of the New Jersey Devils.